pranjalpokharel7/pranjalpokharel7.github.io/content/posts/emulator-on-linux.md

 Think of Android Virtual Devices (AVDs) as something that contains configuration on how an Android device should run.
 A virtual android device, as the abbreviation says, over which you will be able to run your app.
 There are a lot of AVDs you can choose from, seeing that you have Android running on everywhere ranging from mobile devices to smart watches.

-If you completed the installation of `android-sdk` properly as a part of the previous article, you should have `sdkmanager` available from the command line.
+If you completed the installation of `android-sdk` properly as a part of the previous article, you should have `sdkmanager` available from the command line (might need to log out or restart the system to have `sdkamanager` available after initial install.

 ```bash
 $ sdkmanager --list